Ptt-official-app/go-pttbbs/README.md

 Collaborating with Ptt-official-app middlewares. go-pttbbs intends to be web-based bbs.

+## Getting Started

+You can start with the [swagger api](http://173.255.216.176:8080) and try the api.

+You can copy the curl command from the link if you encounter CORS issue.

 ## Docker-Compose

 You can do the following to start with docker-compose: